 It allows to:

-It puts less pressure on webmention.io, with one single request per build, when a client implementation will make a much larger request (or even several, with pagination) for each page view.
+It puts less pressure on webmention.io, with one single request per build, when a client implementation makes a much larger request (or even several, with pagination) for each page view.

-- Much less API calls are made, requiring much less computing time and power
+- Much fewer API calls, requiring much less computing time and power.

 So, instead of doing this for every page view, at least:

 Then, keep track of a user's calls to the API, in localStorage or IndexedDB, so that you don't make these calls again a short while after.
 You could even use a Service Worker to cache requests and their timestamp.

 Client-side only API calls sometimes make more sense §︎